canadalearningcode/glc-animating-with-scratch/README.md

 1 Day to Go

-* Print Facilitator Guide and Solution Sheet(s) (found in Activity List) to bring to the workshop.
+* Print the Guide and Solution Sheet(s) (found in Activity List) to bring to the workshop.

 ## During the Workshop
-* Have Facilitator Guide accessible throughout the workshop, follow along in the guide for support.
+* Have the Guide accessible throughout the workshop, follow along in the guide for support.
 * Use the slides to support the Kick-Off and Introduction.

 ## After the Workshop